John Melcher: Political career

-In 1962, he was elected to the Montana Senate.
+U.S. House of Representatives

 He was elected to the United States House of Representatives by special election on June 24, 1969, to fill a vacancy created when the incumbent, Republican James F. Battin, resigned to accept an appointment to the Federal bench.
 Melcher was re-elected to the three succeeding Congresses and served from June 24, 1969, to January 3, 1977.

+U.S. Senate

-In 1976, he was elected to the United States Senate to succeed retiring Democratic Senator Mike Mansfield.
+In 1976, he was elected to the United States Senate to succeed retiring Democratic incumbent Mike Mansfield.

 Melcher was re-elected in 1982 against Republican Larry R. Williams.
 Melcher had been targeted by National Conservative Political Action Committee (NCPAC) as potentially vulnerable, and he was subjected to attack ads depicting him as "too liberal for Montana".
 Melcher's response became a classic of campaign advertising, featuring a shot of an "out-of-stater" carrying a briefcase full of money, followed by a conversation among several cows deploring their intervention in the race.

+After Congress

 His campaign for re-election in 1988 was unsuccessful; he was defeated by Republican Conrad Burns.
 Melcher attributed the loss to a lack of time spent campaigning.
 A wilderness management bill he co-sponsored was vetoed by President Ronald Reagan only days before the 1988 election.

-Melcher was a candidate in the 1994 Senate election, but lost to Jack Mudd in the primary.
+Melcher was a candidate again for the same seat in the 1994 Senate election for an attempted rematch with Burns, but lost to Jack Mudd in the primary, who in turn was also defeated by Burns by 62% to 38%.